michaelwalkoski/phpapp-example/README.md

 ### Step 5.
 Install an SSH Client on Your Computer

 Think of this application like you would the file manager on your computer.
 You will be able to edit, delete, or rename files, and in our next step install the Distelli Agent.
+However, a SSH client relies on the command line interface, or text, to execute changes.

 **Windows**: <a href="http://www.chiark.greenend.org.uk/~sgtatham/putty/" target="_blank">Install PuTTy</a>.